 Before registering the name, we contacted the Tonkawa Tribal Council at their reservation in northern Oklahoma.
-We explained who we are, outlined our goals as an organization and introduced them to OSG.
+We explained who we are, outlined our goals as an organization and introduced them to the national organization we were affiliated with at the time.
 We asked for their permission to use the name “Tonkawa” to represent our organization as they were among the most prevalent of the native tribes in our immediate region.
 The tribe had served as “scouts” for Texican settlers and the US Army when they arrived in the area.
-The Tribal Council approved our request to use the name following their investigating BPSA and careful consideration.
+The Tribal Council approved our request to use the name following their investigating us and careful consideration.
 They also sent us wonderful items such as their flags, Tribal history and language books and CDs so that we might get to know them better.
-We look forward to working closely with the tribe in order to help preserve their heritage and teach our 183rd Tonkawans about our namesake.
+Even though we no longer hold a charter to a national scouting organization, we have wholeheartedly agreed to keep our beloved group name, just as we maintain our relationship with the tribe for whom it’s named in honor of.
+We look forward to continuing to work with the tribe in order to help preserve their heritage and teach our 183rd Tonkawans about our namesake.
 The blessing of the Tonkawa Tribal Council is something we greatly respect, and we plan to work hard to make the Tonkawa Tribe proud.

-In June 2018, several of our group traveled to Tonkawa, Oklahoma, to attend the 44th Annual Tonkawa Tribal Pow-wow.
+In June 2018, 2019, and 2021 several of our group traveled to Tonkawa, Oklahoma, to attend the Annual Tonkawa Tribal Powwow.
 We were able to meet members of the tribe, and witness the beautiful dancing and music.
 We look forward to attending again, next year.